 - 1609 Bodley plantation map analysis for Kildallan, Killashandra and Scrabby townlands.
 137 townlands have been identified and classified.

 - 1652 Commonwealth survey data and maps for all parishes.
-Proprietor name for each townland is provided along with estate maps.
+Proprietor name for each townland is provided along with estate maps. c.1,500 unique records including some tenant names are available to view.

 - 1821 Census of Cavan.
 The records cover 17 of the 36 civil parishes of county Cavan and list c.80,000 individuals.

 - 1830 Tithe Applotment records for 35 of the 36 civil parishes.
 Re-indexed, corrected and presented in searchable tabulated form for ease of access.
-Tenant names are provided.
+Tenant names are provided. c.30,000 individual records are available to view here.

 - 1836 Name Book records for the townlands of 9 parishes first published in The Heart of Breifne 1979-1987.

 - 1841 Census of Killashandra.
-Cross checked, corrected and fully searchable data set.
+Cross checked, corrected and fully searchable data set. c.
+15,000 individual records.

 - 1865 Griffith’s valuation records.
 Covers the entire of County Cavan.
 Tenant names are provided.